 What about children with disabilities?

-Children with disabilities may also have SEN, but this is not always the case.
 The SEND Code of Practice includes information on the protections afforded to children and young people defined under the Equality Act 2010 as having disabilities.

 - House of Commons Library, Special Educational Needs: support in England, SN 07020

 - The Special Educational Needs and Disabilities and Alternative Provision Improvement Plan

 - DfE/ DoH, statutory SEND Code of Practice:0-25 years, January 2015